The $s$-weak order and $s$-permutahedra I: combinatorics and lattice structure: Introduction

-This article is the first contribution of a sequence of papers, which aims to introduce a wider generalization of these concepts indexed by a weak composition $s=(s(1),s(2),\dots, s(n))$.
-Our generalizations recover the classical objects for $s=(1,1,\dots,1)$.
-The \emph{$s$-weak order} is a partial order on a set of certain trees which we call \emph{$s$-decreasing trees}, and is defined as the inclusion order of their \emph{$s$-tree inversions}.
+This article is the first contribution of a sequence of papers which aims to answer this question by generalizing and completing the work started in~\cite{pons_lattice_2015}, while connecting it to interesting new geometrical structures in relation to the $\nu$-Tamari lattice and the $\nu$-associahedron.
+We define the \emph{$s$-weak order} which is indexed by a weak composition $s=(s(1),s(2),\dots, s(n))$.
+The case were $s = (1,1,\dots,1)$ is the classical weak order.
+In general, the $s$-weak order is a partial order on a set of certain trees which we call \emph{$s$-decreasing trees}, and is defined as the inclusion order of their \emph{$s$-tree inversions}.
 We show that the $s$-weak order has the structure of a lattice (Theorem~\ref{thm:lattice}), and give a complete characterization of its cover relations in terms of a simple combinatorial rule on the trees (Theorem~\ref{thm:cover-relations}).
 We also study its lattice properties and show that it is semidistributive and congruence \mbox{uniform (Theorem~\ref{thm:hh})}.

 Restricting the $s$-weak order to certain trees, which play the role of $231$-avoiding permutations, gives rise to a sublattice which we call the \emph{$s$-Tamari lattice} (Theorem~\ref{thm:stam-sublattice}).
 We show that if $s$ contains no zeros, then the $s$-Tamari lattice can also be obtained as a quotient lattice of the $s$-weak order (Theorem~\ref{thm_sTam_quotientLattice}).
-We also give a simple characterization of the cover relations of the $s$-Tamari lattice (Theorem~\ref{thm_sTamari_covering_relations}), and show that it is isomorphic to a well chosen \emph{$\nu$-Tamari lattice} (Theorem~\ref{thm_sTam_vTam_paths}), a partial order introduced by Pr\'eville-Ratelle and Viennot~\cite{PrevilleRatelleViennot}.
+We also give a simple characterization of the cover relations of the $s$-Tamari lattice (Theorem~\ref{thm_sTamari_covering_relations}), and show that it is isomorphic to a well chosen \emph{$\nu$-Tamari lattice} (Theorem~\ref{thm_sTam_vTam_paths}).

+Some of the connections between the Tamari lattice and the theory of diagonal harmonics mentioned above were originally discovered in connection to the study of Garcia--Haiman $n!$-conjecture~\cite{garsia_graded_1993,garsia_natural_1996}, which was later proved by Haiman in~\cite{haiman_hilbert_2001}.
+Their result implies, in particular, that the dimension of certain Garcia--Haiman space is equal to $n!$.
+On the other hand, the number of elements of the $s$-weak order is equal to the \emph{$s$-factorial number} $s!:=1\cdot (s(n)+1) \cdot (s(n-1)+s(n)+1)\cdot \dots \cdot (s(2)+\dots+s(n)+1)$.
+For instance, if $s=(m,m,\dots,m)$ consists of $n$ copies of $m$, then $s!=\prod_{i=0}^{n-1}(1+im)$.
+It would be interesting to investigate whether these $s$-factorial numbers appear as the dimensions of interesting~$S_n$ modules in representation theory.
+We leave this as an open problem for the interested reader.

 As in the classical case, the $s$-weak order and the $s$-Tamari lattice possess beautiful underlying geometric structures, which are apparent in Figure~\ref{fig_s022_perm_asso} and Figure~\ref{fig:3d-example}.
 These structures, which we call the \emph{$s$-permutahedron} and the \emph{$s$-associahedron}, will be introduced and studied in a sequel of this work.
 This first paper may be regarded as the combinatorial foundations of the theory, while the second part will have a more geometric flavour.